“‘Time and death are the greatest enemies all of us must face, and the only weapon stronger than they are is love.’”

 As Charles and the boys do at the end of the novel, we choose to run with one another so that we will never allow each other or ourselves to become the ringleaders of our own personal carnivals of evil.

 Megan Joy Rials holds her Juris Doctor and Graduate Diploma in Comparative Law from the Louisiana State University Paul M. Hebert Law Center and works as a research attorney in Baton Rouge, Louisiana.
-In the summer, she will begin the online Graduate Certificate in Literary and Imaginative Apologetics program at Houston Baptist University.
+She is currently working toward an online Graduate Certificate in Literary and Imaginative Apologetics from Houston Baptist University.
 Her work has previously been published in the Louisiana Law Review, where she served as Production Editor for Volume 77.
-She attends Jefferson Baptist Church with her family and every fall cheers on the LSU Tigers on Saturday nights in Death Valley.
+She attends Jefferson Baptist Church with her family, and her main apologetics interests lie in storytelling of all mediums, fantasy literature, and the work of the Inklings, particularly C. S. Lewis and Dorothy Sayers.

 Megan Joy Rials, “The Autumn People,” An Unexpected Journal 3, no. 2.
 (Summer 2020), 109-130.